PrsPrsBK/vs-reST-highlight/sample.rst

 dfkjfkdajiujadgaerhgegl

-  this should be 1st line of block afkdlA testtesttest `some <https://example.com/short>`_ one more `a <url>`_ bar we exclude the case of `multiline link
+  A this should be 1st line of block afkdlA testtesttest `some <https://example.com/short>`_ one more `a <url>`_ bar we exclude the case of `multiline link